Comprehensive Stability (online training)

 The student will initially receive an email welcoming them to the course and will be given instructions on how the course will proceed.

-They will be instructed to begin their training by refreshing their math (algebra and trigonometry) before their course material arrives by courier by going to the following link on the Seaway Academy website; .
-They will be instructed on how to log into the online training videos on the Seaway Academy website; .
+They will be instructed to start their training by refreshing their math (algebra and trigonometry) before beginning the course training by going to the following link on the Seaway Academy website; www.seawayacademy.com/algebra-trigonometry.
+They will be instructed on how to log into the online training videos on the Seaway Academy website; https://www.seawayacademy.com/online-training.

 Since this is an online course the student will proceed with the training at their own pace and time schedule, although the following schedule will be recommended: